Osnott/omelette/README.md

 # omlette
-Fabric Modpack with some neato mods
+Fabric modpack with some neato mods